xvanick1/fi-muni-pv260/assignment02/src/task02.md

 >  1. If the user adds the same item to the cart while continuing to shop, the item count in the shopping cart should get incremented.
 >  1. All items and their totals should be displayed in the cart.
 >  1. Taxes as per location should be applied.
->  1. A user can add more items to the cart- total should reflect the same.
+>  1. A user can add more items to the cart - total should reflect the same.
->  1. Update the contents added to the cart- total should reflect that too.
+>  1. Update the contents added to the cart - total should reflect that.
 >  1. Remove items from the cart.
 >  1. Proceed to checkout.
 >  1. Calculate Shipping costs with different shipping options.